On the Carath\'eodory number for strong convexity: Proof of Theorem about the Carath eodory number when the gauge set is a product of generating sets

-Consider the case $|Y\cup Z| = n+2$ first, this means $Y$ and $Z$ are disjoint.
+It remains to consider the case $|Y\cup Z| = n+2$, this means that $Y$ and $Z$ are disjoint and have $\ell+1$ and $m+1$ points respectively.
 What we want to do is to drop one point $y$ from $Y$ and one point $z$ from $Z$ so that the remaining $n$ points of

 still possess the property that $P(p)\in \conv_L P(X')$ and $Q(p)\in \conv_M Q(X')$, implying $p\in \conv_K(X')$